apereo/cas/installation/User-Interface-Customization.md

     p:argumentExtractors-ref="argumentExtractors" />
 {% endhighlight %}

-Furthermore, deployers may be able to use the functionality provided by the `` of Spring framework to provide theme configuration per each request.
+Furthermore, deployers may be able to use the functionality provided by the `ThemeChangeInterceptor` of Spring framework to provide theme configuration per each request.

 ###Configuration
 - Add another theme properties file, which must be placed to the root of `/WEB-INF/classes` folder, name it as `theme_name.properties`.
 Contents of this file should match the `cas-theme-default.properties` file.